jlelse/GoBlog/docs/index.md

 - Short URLs with option for a separate short domain
 - Command to check for broken links
 - Command to export all posts to Markdown files
+- Authentication security with TOTP 2FA and passkeys

 ## More information about GoBlog: